 2. Validate the debt.

 Once you receive written notice of the debt, you have 30 days to request validation of the debt.
-Mail your request to the creditor with a certified letter and ask them to validate the debt.
+Mail your request to the creditor or collections agency via a certified letter and ask them to validate the debt.
 You don’t have to give a reason for your request.
 You can simply say, “I dispute this debt.
 Please validate it.”

 3. Confirm that the debt is within the statute of limitations.